With 300 years of colorful history, it’s no wonder New Orleans is a nexus of paranormal legend and lore.

 Le Pavillon Hotel

 Professional paranormal investigators are attracted to Le Pavillion Hotel for more than its beautifully appointed guest rooms.
-It’s said during a particularly active session, a team of ghost-seekers recorded up to 100 distinctive spirits in this haunted hotel in New Orleans.
+During a particularly active session, a team of ghost-seekers recorded up to 100 distinctive spirits in this haunted hotel in New Orleans.

 Fortunately, the hotel’s elegant, spacious lobby ensures it never feels crowded, no matter the number of guests, past or present.
 Still, be prepared for a bit of give and take.
 A spirit may give your feet a tickle while you sleep, but you surely will take home an unforgettable memory from haunted New Orleans.